 From July 2011 till November 2013, Osisko had the option to acquire a 51% undivided interest in the property and incurred some 1.4 M$ in exploration expenditures.

 In 2011, two prospecting campaign carried out on the AU33 WEST property targeted the felsic (tonalite-granodiorite) igneous complex, diorites and volcanic belts found up-ice of gold-bearing till dispersal trains and boulders defined by DIOS’ earlier work.
 Outcropping auriferous mineralization comprises 1-2% pyrite as disseminations and fracture fillings, locally with minor chalcopyrite and malachite, and is associated with potassic alteration.
-Gold values are associated with silver grades and generally copper as well, suggesting a porphyry-type deposit.
+Gold values are associated with silver grades and generally copper as well, suggesting a magmatic-hydrothermal deposit.
 Osisko completed geological mapping-prospecting, soil geochemistry (2 grids; b-horizon & humus).
 Dios and Osisko discovered several gold showings in outcrops ( between 0.535 and 3.79 g/t gold) in tonalitic rocks.

 GEOLOGY AND SHOWINGS MAP

 PHOTO OF HEBERTO SHOWING (Looking West)

 During spring 2013, Osisko carried out a 33km induced polarization survey over Heberto area.
 In November 2013, Osisko terminated its option on the project due to cuts in its exploration budgets.